Top 10 Strangest Borders In The World Today

 Photo: Wkipedia

-The Korean Demilitarized Zone (Korean: 한반도 비무장 지대 / 韓半島非武裝地帶; Hanbando Bimujang Jidae) is a strip of land running across the Korean Peninsula near the 38th parallel north.
-The demilitarized zone (DMZ) is a border barrier that divides the peninsula roughly in half.
-It was established to serve as a buffer zone between the countries of North Korea and South Korea under the provisions of the Korean Armistice Agreement in 1953, an agreement between North Korea, China, and the United Nations Command.
+The Korean Demilitarized Zone (Hanbando Bimujang Jidae) is a strip of land that runs across the Korean Peninsula near the 38th parallel north.
+The demilitarized zone (DMZ) is a border barrier that roughly splits the peninsula in half.
+It was established in 1953 under the provisions of the Korean Armistice Agreement, an agreement between North Korea, China, and the United Nations Command, to serve as a buffer zone between the countries of North Korea and South Korea.

-The DMZ is 250 kilometers (160 mi) long and about 4 kilometers (2.5 mi) wide.
-There have been various incidents in and around the DMZ, with military and civilian casualties on both sides.
-Within the DMZ is a meeting point between the two nations, where negotiations take place: the small Joint Security Area (JSA) near the western end of the zone.
+The DMZ stretches for 250 kilometers (160 miles) and is about 4 kilometers (2.5 miles) wide.
+Several incidents have occurred in and around the DMZ, with both military and civilian casualties on both sides.
+The small Joint Security Area (JSA) near the western end of the DMZ serves as a meeting point for the two nations, where negotiations take place.

 17. Estonia/ Russia Border